 I couldn't find a suitable image today, but I did find that the "mark" has by some been considered to be black skin.
 I know of many perversions of religious teaching in the cause of promoting human suffering, but this came close to shocking me.

-God sends him away to live in pain
+God sends him away to live in pain_____________________

 with a mark upon his brow, the mark of his deed,